openstack-archive/docs-specs/specs/ocata/build-pdf-from-rst-guides.rst

 Dependencies
 ============

-* Can be dependent on pdf build program (e.g., rst2pdf) version which is compatible with current Sphinx version for HTML builds
+* Can be dependent on pdf build program (e.g., LaTeX)

 Testing
 =======